Updated by 11.24.2023

 Confirm that the credit card processor doesn’t apply other excessive fees.
-Learn about annual, setup and equipment charges.
+Learn about annual, setup, and equipment charges.
 If necessary, compare payment terminal prices.
 Watch out for early termination fees; some companies charge extra if you switch processors before the contract ends.
-Look for a payment processing service that doesn’t charge this fee or limits it.
+Look for a payment processing service that doesn’t charge this fee or limit it.

 Find out how long it takes for the payment processor to transfer money from customers into your actual bank account.
 The wait may be as long as five business days, according to Forbes.
 Waiting several days for money to arrive can make it difficult to pay your bills on time.
 If a payment processor takes more than 72 hours to deliver funds, you may want to look elsewhere.

-If a payment processing service meets all of this criteria, it is probably an excellent choice.
+If a payment processing service meets all of these criteria, it is probably an excellent choice.